yashfirkedata/yashfirkedata/README.md

 # 💫 About Me:

 Hey folks, I'm Yash Firke, a Machine Learning / Deep Learning aficionado 🚀.
 I'm proficient in C++, Python, Problem-Solving, SQL, Machine Learning, and Deep Learning.
-I've worked extensively on projects using TensorFlow and Keras deep-learning libraries and am familiar with MLOps tools like MLflow, DVC, Airflow, and Docker.
+I've worked extensively on projects using Scikit-Learn, TensorFlow and Keras deep-learning libraries and am familiar with MLOps tools like MLflow, DVC, Airflow, and Docker.
 I have experience in creating industrial-standard end-to-end machine learning pipelines.

 As a student graduating in 2025, I look forward to absorbing knowledge🧠, gaining experience 🏭, collaborating🤝, growing 🌱, upskilling, and building impactful software through my work!